immedha/dailyaichallenge-chatbot-challenge/README.md

 1. Run `pip install -r requirements.txt` to install the dependencies.
 1. Create a file called `.env` in the root directory and add `OPENAI_API_KEY=your-api-key` to it, filling in your actual Open AI API key
 1. Go to `main.py`.
 In this file, I will walk you through each step of implementing this challenge; you just need to fill in the `# TODO`s in the file.
-1. NOTE: To run your streamlit app, run the coommand `streamlit run main.py` in your terminal.
+1. NOTE: To run your streamlit app, run the command `streamlit run main.py` in your terminal.
 1. Upload the link to your github repository in your portfolio at [dailyaichallenge.com](dailyaichallenge.com).

 ## After you are done: